kbrose/dashm/README.md

 Tired of `git commit -m "an unhelpful commit message"`?
-Use `dash-m` to create that commit message for you!
+Use `dashm` to create that commit message for you!